jack-thomas/recipes.jackthomas.io/_posts/2024-12-17-stout-syrup.md

 ## Directions

 Heat until sugar is dissolved and bubbles become big and slow.
-(NOte that there is a point where it will foam up rather suddenly, so pay attention.)
+(Note that there is a point where it will foam up rather suddenly, so pay attention.)

 ## Sources